 In the late 1990s, we held discussions regarding IPv6 at WIDE Project, and we have since pursued practical research & development projects including the Internet CAR and smart buildings.
 The biggest concern back then was that various TCP/IP-based systems could be introduced and deployed in areas outside of the internet industry, forming standalone silos and individual networks operated in isolation with no interconnectivity.
-Although the current IoT may use TCP/IP, which can provide global connectivity, the systems being built are vertical lock-on systems that hold users captive and intentionally form walled gardens, leading to a highly fragmented landscape.
-Very frequently, the application-layer identifiers used in these walled gardens make no considerations for global applicability nor interconnectivity with other walled gardens.
+Although the current IoT may use TCP/IP, which can provide global connectivity, the systems being built are vertical lock-on systems that hold users captive and intentionally form protected spaces (silos) that are often called walled gardens, leading to a highly fragmented landscape.
+Very frequently, the application-layer identifiers used in these walled gardens make no considerations for global applicability nor interconnectivity with other walled gardens, and we are also seeing a not entirely uncommon phenomenon whereby adequate cybersecurity measures are in some sense being intentionally neglected.
+A number of organization have expressed concern about the fragmentation of the internet.
 I feel we are at a critical juncture that will determine whether we can maintain the internet’s important position as the globe’s sole shared platform.
 Preventing fragmentation is a necessary condition for the success of the IoT.

 WIDE Project is operated as a consortium of academic and industrial partners.
 By offering an environment geared toward practical and applied research—which differs from the objective-based research common to business organizations and fundamental research found in academic circles, where creativity and originality are sought—WIDE Project has been able to achieve results that go beyond those of conventional research institutions.
 This is a research model unique to WIDE as a defining element, and it is essential that we further develop and maintain this approach to our research.